NSF - Graduate Research Fellowship Program (GRFP)

 Resources at UC Irvine

-Take advantage of the various on-campus resources to assist you prepare, write and improve the caliber of your fellowship application.
+Take advantage of the various on-campus resources to assist you as you prepare, write and improve the caliber of your fellowship application.
 Funding workshops provide students with an overview of the NSF GRFP, writing tips on the application essays, and tips from fellow students and faculty reviewers.
 Writing consultants at the Graduate Resource Center assist students in polishing their writing by providing comments and suggestions on grammar and clarity.

 - Funding Workshops at the Graduate Resource Center (GRC)*